 Work quickly by delaying polish while you prototype & build.
 Inspire trust and excitement by polishing just before and especially right after you ship.
-This is the approach I'm taking on my new mastery game Grid Critters and so far it's coming along a lot faster than my last one.
+This is the approach I'm taking on my new educational game Grid Critters and so far it's coming along a lot faster than my last one.

 One last note on polish: it isn't a one-time deal.
 I worked at a place once that did a company-wide polish effort for several weeks.
 It was definitely an interesting experiment, and a lot of features were improved.
 But after that event things went back to normal, and polish simply wasn't a priority.
 Just a few months later and it was as if that experiment had never happened.